WMAT01/docs/user/components/preferences/sharing.md

 ## Accessing the screen of a remote computer that has Screen Sharing enabled

-If Screen Sharing is active on the remote computer, then you can use [SSVNC](http://www.karlrunge.com/x11vnc/ssvnc.html) (available for Windows, Mac OS X, and various Unix-like systems) to access the machine over the local area network.
+If Screen Sharing is active on the remote computer, then you can use [SSVNC](http://www.karlrunge.com/x11vnc/ssvnc.html) (available for Windows, Mac OS X, and various Unix-like systems) to access the machine over the local area network. (<-- Link Broken; SSVNC viability in question)

 In SSVNC please do:
 * Under "VNC Host_Display" please enter: <IP Address>:0